-China warns U.S. of retaliation for law backing Hong Kong protesters
+China warns U.S. of consequences for HK law as police enter ruined university

 Hong Kong’s Beijing-backed government said the legislation sent the wrong signal to demonstrators and “clearly interfered” with the city’s internal affairs.

-Anti-government protests have roiled the Chinese-ruled city for six months, at times forcing businesses, government, schools and even the international airport to close.
+Anti-government protests have roiled the former British colony for six months, at times forcing businesses, government, schools and even the international airport to close.

 The financial hub has enjoyed a rare lull in violence over the past week, with local elections on Sunday delivering a landslide victory to pro-democracy candidates.

-Hong Kong police entered a sprawling university campus on Thursday at the end of a nearly two-week siege that saw some of the worst clashes between protesters and security forces to have rocked the former British colony.
+Hong Kong police entered the Polytechnic University on Thursday at the end of a nearly two-week siege that saw some of the worst clashes between protesters and security forces.

-A team of about 100 plain-clothed police officers entered the city’s battered Polytechnic University to collect evidence, removing dangerous items including petrol bombs which remain scattered around the campus.

-It was not clear whether any protesters remained on site but officers said any that were found would receive medical treatment first.
+It was unclear whether any protesters remained at the site as a team of about 100 plain-clothed police moved into the sprawling campus to collect evidence and remove dangerous items such as petrol bombs.
+Police said any protesters found would receive medical treatment and arrests were not a priority.

-Demonstrators in Hong Kong are angry at what they see as Chinese meddling in the freedoms promised to the former British colony when it returned to Chinese rule in 1997.

-China denies interfering and says it is committed to the “one country, two systems” formula put in place at that time and has blamed foreign forces for fomenting unrest.
-Polytechnic University on Kowloon peninsula was turned into a battleground in mid-November, when protesters barricaded themselves in and clashed with riot police in a hail of petrol bombs, water cannon and tear gas.
+The university became a battleground in mid-November, when protesters barricaded themselves in and clashed with riot police in a hail of petrol bombs, water cannon and tear gas.
 About 1,100 people were arrested last week, some while trying to escape.

+Reuters witnesses at the university said garbage and abandoned gear including sleeping bags, helmets and gas masks were strewn everywhere, but no protesters could be seen.

-More than 5,800 people have been arrested since June, the numbers increasing exponentially in October and November, as violence escalated.
+More than 5,800 people have been arrested since the unrest broke out in June over a proposal to allow extraditions to mainland China, the numbers increasing exponentially in October and November as violence escalated.

-Security teams from the university had scoured the maze of buildings at the red-bricked, sprawling campus, a focal point in recent weeks of the citywide anti-government protests that escalated in June, finding no one.

-Chow Yat-ming, a senior police officer searching the campus on Thursday said if officers ran into any remaining protesters during the clear out operation “arrests would not be an objective”.
+Demonstrators are angry at police violence and what they see as Chinese meddling in the freedoms promised to the former British colony when it returned to Chinese rule in 1997, such as an independent judiciary.

+China says it is committed to the “one country, two systems” formula put in place at the handover and has blamed foreign forces for fomenting the unrest, an allegation repeated on Thursday in response to the U.S. law.

+Li Ka-shing, the city’s most prominent tycoon, told Reuters he was getting used to “the unfounded verbal and text punches” thrown at him by both sides of the political divide in Hong Kong.

+Li and his fellow Hong Kong tycoons are under mounting pressure from Beijing to speak out against the protests, which present the most serious challenge to Communist Party rule since Tiananmen.

-Reporting by Jessie Pang, Twinnie Siu, Clare Jim and Anne Marie Roantree; Writing by Farah Master; Editing by Stephen Coates
+Reporting by Jessie Pang, Twinnie Siu, Clare Jim and Anne Marie Roantree in Hong Kong and Catherine Cadell, Huizhong Wu and Judy Hua in Beijing ; Writing by Farah Master; Editing by Stephen Coates & Simon Cameron-Moore